openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 The __data.db__ contains a copy of media scheduled for the period identified by the sync buffer (default 24 hours). `Delete data.db and Restart` to purge the Player and force a refresh of the database, schedules and media according to the current sync settings.
 Useful when changing backend services.

 __settings.db__ contain the player settings in an sqlite db.

+### Resetting Lost or Admin Password

-Lost passwords may be recovered by editing this file.
+To reset admin or lost passwords may be recovered by editing the sqlite DB file  __settings.db__  or simply deleting it and restarting obplayer.
+On restart obplayer will recreate this DB with default values.

 ### Command Line Interface